 Cook the pasta, then drain the water.
 Place in a large bowl.
 While the pasta is cooking, you can crumble the ground beef, then sauté in oil over medium-high heat until it’s brown.
 You can also drain the meat from excess before adding it to the bowl with pasta.
 Pour three-quarters of the spaghetti sauce in the container.
 Add the ricotta, the Parmesan and half the mozzarella.
 Mix it well.

 If you want to heat the Lazy Lasagna in the oven (no need to preheat, bake at 350° F. for 30 min.) on your boat, select a freezer-proof baking pan.
-If you plan to heat it on the stove or microwave (10 to 20 min.), select a freezer-proof plastic food storage container.
+However, if you plan to heat it on the stove or microwave (10 to 20 min.), select a freezer-proof plastic food storage container.
 No matter which one you choose make sure the container is slightly larger than the volume of the dish.
 Place the pasta and sauce mixture in the pan you chose and pour the rest of the sauce.
 Sprinkle with the mozzarella you have left.

 No-Bake 18+ Bonbons